-- about all your medical conditions including allergies. - if you drink large amounts of alcohol. - if you have ever had liver disease.
-Simvastatin Krka may not be right for you. - if you are due to have an operation.
-You may need to stop taking Simvastatin Krka tablets for a short time. - if you are Asian, because a different dose may be applicable to you. - if you have or have had myasthenia (a disease with general muscle weakness including in some cases muscles used when breathing), or ocular myasthenia (a disease causing eye muscle weakness) as statins may sometimes aggravate the condition or lead to the occurrence of myasthenia (see section 4).
+- about all your medical conditions including allergies - if you drink large amounts of alcohol - if you have ever had liver disease.
+Simvastatin may not be right for you - if you are due to have an operation.
+You may need to stop taking Simvastatin tablets for a short time

+- if you have severe respiratory failure - if you are Asian, because a different dose may be applicable to you

-Your doctor should do a blood test before you start taking Simvastatin Krka and if have any symptoms of liver problems while you take Simvastatin Krka.
+Your doctor should do a blood test before you start taking Simvastatin and if you have any symptoms of liver problems while you take Simvastatin.
 This is to check how well your liver is working.

-Your doctor may also want you to have blood tests to check how well your liver is working after you start taking Simvastatin Krka.
+Your doctor may also want you to have blood tests to check how well your liver is working after you start taking Simvastatin.